aipescience/mysql_healpix/README.rst

 =================

 MySQL wrapper of some of the functions provided by the HEALPix library.
-For a more detailed explenation of what these function do please see the documentation `here <http://healpix.sourceforge.net/documentation.php>`_.
+For a more detailed description of what these function do please see the documentation `here <http://healpix.sourceforge.net/documentation.php>`_.